vendu/vaaja/usr/games/mjolnir/notes/ITEMS.md

   demons and may be used to travel through dimensions

 ## ) - boomerang
-- may be special itgem Silver boomerang
+- may be special Silver boomerang (against demons)

 ## M - Mjolnir